RPBCACUEAIIBH/HexaPA/README.md

 ### Version v0.4
 - Debugging improvements...
 (I really should have done this a long time ago...)
 - Added TTS support.
-- BugFixes - It was saving but not loading AI settings on launch.
+- Bug fix - It was saving but not loading AI settings on launch.
 Instead it used the default.
 It's now fixed.